gharsh24/civil-safety/readme.md

-# Civil Safety - Telegram Safety Bot 🚨
+# Civil Safety - Telegram Safety Bot (INDY WATCH DOG)🚨

-Welcome to **Civil Safety**, a Telegram bot designed to enhance citizen safety during emergencies.
+Welcome to **INDY WATCH DOG**, a Telegram bot designed to enhance citizen safety during emergencies.
 Built as part of a hackathon, this bot provides real-time assistance, emergency resource locating, incident reporting, and safety education through an accessible and user-friendly platform.

 ## 📖 Overview